 We propose a new type of conditional term rewriting system: the membership-conditional term rewriting system, in which, each rewriting rule can have membership conditions which restrict the substitution values for the variables occurring in the rule.
-For example, the rule $f(x, x, y) \triangleright g(x, y)$ if $x \in T'$ yields the reduction $f(M, M, N) \rightarrow g(M, N)$ only when M is in the term set T'.
+For example, the rule f(x, x, y) > g(x, y) if $x \in T'$ yields the reduction $f(M, M, N) \rightarrow g(M, N)$ only when M is in the term set T'.
+Thus, by using membership-conditional rewriting, we can easily provide a strategy for term reduction.
 We study the confluence of membership-conditional term rewriting systems that are nonterminating and nonlinear.
 It is shown that a restricted nonlinear term rewriting system in which membership conditions satisfy the closure and termination properties is confluent if the system is nonoverlapping.